 All information about the application process and selection committee can be found on the Student Affairs website.
 You can also find deadline information and complete your application on that page.

 Graduate Student Representatives

 A graduate student representative to the Board of Trustees must be a full-time graduate or professional student in residence, in good academic standing, and able to make the necessary time commitment.
-In addition, it is important that the graduate student representatives have knowledge of graduate study at Washington University, be articulate, be able to present a variety of opinions, have sound judgment, maintain confidentiality, and hold the respect of peers, faculty, and others who know them.
+In addition, it is important that the graduate student representatives have knowledge of graduate study at Washington University, be able to cogently represent a variety of graduate student perspectives and opinions, have sound judgment, maintain confidentiality, and hold the respect of peers, faculty, and others who know them.
 The graduate student representatives should be willing to maintain close communication with the several graduate and professional student constituencies within the Washington University community, such as the university-wide Professional and Graduate Student Coordinating Committee (ProGradS) and the Graduate Professional Council (GPC).

 1. Attendance at all Student Experience Committee, Academic Affairs Committee and full Board of Trustees Meetings for the academic year.